White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Reason 1: Expensive alloy metals

-- Silver (in yellow gold): Common metal
+- Silver (in the yellow alloy): Common metal

 Palladium is 50-80 times more expensive than silver!

 Reason 2: Production complexity White gold is harder to alloy.
-Melting temperature is higher, process takes longer.
+Melting temperature is higher, the process takes longer.

 Reason 3: Rhodium plating Additional operation that adds cost to the piece.